arunkpv/vsd-hdp/docs/Day_10.md

   * To perform GLS of the implementation, we need to first convert the TL-Verilog code into synthesizable verilog and then perform the synthesis using Yosys.

-### Conversion of TL-Verilod code to Verilog using Sandpiper
+### Conversion of TL-Verilog code to Verilog using Sandpiper
 SandPiper TL-Verilog compiler, developed by Redwood EDA can be used to convert TL-Verilog code to Verilog or SystemVerilog code.
 SandPiper-SaaS provides a command-line interface to run the SandPiper TL-Verilog compiler as a microservice in the cloud.

   * Commonly used Sandpiper arguments: